-They're welcoming, more so once they establish we haven't bought the old place as a holiday home but are moving in permanently.
+On the whole, they're welcoming, more so once they establish we haven't bought the old place as a holiday home but are moving in permanently.

 The winter, as expected, is a world - and climate - away from those of Kent, but we face it as an adventure rather than something to be endured.
-The winds howl up the dale from the west, and when it swings round from the east the fire in the snug belches smoke.
+The winds howl up the dale from the west, and when it swings round from the east the fire in our snug belches smoke.

-We watch the light-show over the fell from the back window with constant excitement and we're eager to see what wildlife our first year here brings - other than the field mice we regularly evict from the pantry.
+We watch the light-show over the fell from the back window with constant admiration and we're eager to see what wildlife our first year here brings - other than the field mice we regularly evict from the pantry.